glaunay/socket-controller/README.md

 Controller logics are regrouped inside single class, derived from a SocketController abstract class.
 Each class will run as singleton and several different class can operate at the same runtime.
 The incoming packets are passed to the corresponding SocketManager controller through the namespace Socket.IO feature.
 By default, namespace equals to the class name, eg: the class MyController will listen to '/MyController'.

 ## controller methods logic
 The decorator `@ListenTo`, will decorate a Controller method to bind its logic to  socket.io incoming/outgoing events.
-It will Make the decorated function receiving data from the websocket on event with the same name as the decorated function, eg: myMethod will be triggered by 'myMethod' incoming event
+The decorated function will receive data from the websocket on event with the same name as the decorated function, eg: myMethod will be triggered by 'myMethod' incoming event
 The return value of the decorated function will be emited back to ws client on an event of similar name.
 This return event can be renamed by providing an optional string to the decorator. eg: \@ListenTo('resultEvent').

 ## Installation